SuperFlyTV/tmp-GraphicsDefinition/definition/definition/Spec.md

 * `rendering` `(object: <required>)`: An object providing information about the rendering capabilities of the Graphic.
 The following fields are available:
   * `supportsRealTime` `(boolean: <required>)`: Indicates if the Graphic supports real-time rendering
   * `supportsNonRealTime` `(boolean: <required>)`: Indicates if the Graphic supports non-real-time rendering.
 If true, the Graphic MUST implement the 'goToTime()' method.
-  * `isStandardGraphic` `(boolean: true)`: Indicates if the Graphic is a Standard Graphic, or an Extensible Graphic.
-A Standard Graphic MUST support certain Actions, see further.
+  * `isExtensibleGraphic` `(boolean: false)`: Indicates if the Graphic is a Standard Graphic, or an Extensible Graphic.
+A Standard Graphic (`isExtensibleGraphic: false`) MUST support certain Actions, see further.

 TODO explain
 * standard vs extensible